Gore Avenue to Kamloops Street (2017)

-We held two open houses on January 21 and 23 for you to learn about the recommended designs, ask questions, and give your feedback.
+We held two open houses on January 21 and 23 for you to learn about the recommended designs, ask questions, and provide feedback.
 We also conducted an online questionnaire from January 20 to February 8 to hear what you thought about the recommended designs.
-Thank you to people who participated.
-We're now analyzing the feedback we received and will provide updates on the project in the coming months.
+Thank you to everyone who participated.

 Open house information displays: